wp-plugins/simple-download-monitor/readme.txt

 * Shortcode to show all the downloads from a particular category.
 * Shortcode to embed a file tree browser for your downloadable files.
 The file browser is ajax based and it shows the files structured by categories.
 * Ability to open the downloads in new browser window or tab.
 When your users click on a download button, it will open in a new window or tab.
 * Ability to show your downloads in a grid display.
+[View the tutorial](http://www.tipsandtricks-hq.com/show-file-downloads-in-a-nice-grid-display-7273)

 View more details on the [download monitor plugin](http://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin) page.

 = Simple Download Monitor Plugin Usage =

-Once you have installed the plugin go to "Downloads->Settings" to configure some options
+Once you have installed the plugin, go to "Downloads -> Settings" interface to configure some options

 **A) Configure Download Monitor basic settings**